Halibut Coconut Curry in a Hurry is creamy, dreamy and delicately mild and can be on your dinner table in less than 15 minutes.

 We are always hurrying and then waiting in line for this, that, and the other thing.
 People even wait in line to purchase dinner on their way home from work.

 Dinner in 15 Minutes!

 You are going to be sad to hear that all that waiting was for nothing.
 This delightful halibut coconut curry in a hurry dinner can be on your table in 15 minutes or less.
 Yes, just 15 little minutes for the full and complete meal.
 Really, if we did not have to wait on the rice to cook, it could have been done way before that.

-This heavenly mild halibut coconut curry is delightfully creamy, fragrant and warms you from the inside out.
-The poached fish is so delicate it just melts in your mouth.
+This heavenly mild coconut fish curry is delightfully creamy, fragrant and warms you from the inside out.
+The poached halibut is so delicate it just melts in your mouth.
 One bite and I promise you will never be waiting in a long food que ever again.

 Turmeric is such a beautiful golden spice and it has so many health benefits.
-Turmeric works as an anti-inflammatory, is high in antioxidants and helps lower cholesterol.
+It works as an anti-inflammatory, is high in antioxidants and helps lower cholesterol.
 However, my favorite reason for using turmeric is I just love that beautiful golden color.
+You might also love this 15 minute vegan Golden Spice Noodle Soup.
 It is also a warming spice without the heat spice on the tongue.
 We love the ginger and turmeric in this dish.
 It is just what you need on these cold and damp days.